Friday, June 20, 2025

 Both forms of intolerance lead to war.
 By positioning the conflict as one of pure national sovereign rights on one side, and simultaneously negating those same rights by the other side, the only "just" solution for each side is inevitably use of force.
 That is to say, in the face of opposition to one's own view of justice and legitimacy, forceful imposition of one's will against the opposition is the inevitable outcome.
 Claims to pure and absolute sovereign rights are, by definition, intolerant and ultimately violent.

-"Two States" is not a compromise.
+"Two States" is not a "compromise," it is a necessity.
 There is no solution to the Israeli and Palestinian conflict without embracing the ideas of Palestine and Israel.
 While the intolerant views on both sides view this as a loss of their maximum freedoms, it is clear that their assessment of the real people involved is simply false and self-serving.
 There are Israelis.
 There are Palestinians.
 These are not facts that can be eliminated with a debating point.
 There will always be Israelis and Palestinians in this region.
-Only genocide or cattle-cars - both unthinkable crimes against humanity - could be suggested to create an alternate reality.
-The two-state solution, with an Israel and a Palestine beside each other offering mutual recognition, and guaranteeing sovereignty, self-determination and human rights, is the only solution.
-This is not a compromise except for those who want to "have it all."
-There is no "all" to have.

 There must be a Palestine.
 There must be an Israel.
 Both are legitimate as an historic legacy of the land and its peoples.
 Both are legitimate as a demographic reality well before 1948.
 Both are legitimate as a political necessity today.
 Every life lost in this conflict is a sacrifice on the altar of something.
 Pray that it be something other than inevitable violence and more war.